kyamagu/faiss-wheels/README.md

 [faiss installation instruction](https://github.com/facebookresearch/faiss/blob/master/INSTALL.md)
 for more on how to build and install faiss.

-For building sdist, `swig` needs to be available.
+For building sdist, swig 3.0.12 or later needs to be available.

 ### Linux